We understand and appreciate that not everybody will be planning a Disney World vacation right now.

 Not only will they be able to answer all of your questions, but they’ll also keep you in the loop if and when changes happen.

-The handpicked team of agents at Perfect Story Travel can help you navigate all the changes.
+An experienced travel agent can help you navigate all the changes.
 Fill out the info below to get started.

 Stick with your group

 This one is one we should have thought of before our first trip.

 Disney World is a popular place for groups and families to meet up.
 We often do it ourselves.

 But right now, you really shouldn’t because the safest thing is for traveling parties to remain separate.